Campbell walk directions

 Behind the post office is a children's playground and public toilets.
 There are bins at the shops.

-2. Walk towards the fenced-in tennis courts to reach the Campbell Neighbourhood Oval.
+2. Walk through this small park away from the playground to reach the Campbell Neighbourhood Oval.

 This is a lovely large green area bordered by shady trees.
 It's a great place for your dog to burn some energy with a ball or in other games if not being used for sports.
 Extend the walk if you like by walking around the perimeter then coming back towards the public primary school (the one with the big black fence around it).